Graduate Student Directory

 Reyes Ruiz earned a Bachelor of Science in Applied Mathematics from the Instituto Tecnológico Autónomo de México (ITAM), with a dissertation about the implementation of numerical optimization algorithms to solve partial differential equations systems arising from the Black and Scholes Model.
 Before enrolling at Notre Dame, he worked as Director of Financial Analysis of Subnational Governments at the Mexican Ministry of Finance and Public Credit (SHCP), where he contributed to the development of financial models to provide a general diagnose of local states with high levels of debt.

-Sara Esfahani holds a BS in Theoretical Economics from Allameh Tabatabai University of Tehran and a MA in Economics from Bowling Green State University.
-Before coming to Notre Dame, she worked as a financial analyst and time-series specialist at Huntington National Bank in Columbus, Ohio.
-She came back to school to pursue her life-time goal and work on her PhD in Economics at University of Notre Dame in fall 2013.
-Her fields of interest are macroeconomics, development and growth, and trade.
-In particular structural transformation, resource misallocation and productivity.
+Sara Esfahani is broadly interested in development and growth, international economics, and macroeconomics.
+Her current research studies misallocation in the context of agriculture in Africa.
+Her previous work was on structural change in an open economy.
+Sara holds a MA in Economics from Bowling Green State University and a BS in Theoretical Economics from Allameh Tabatabai University of Tehran.
+Sara has also worked as a financial analyst and time-series specialist in the past at Huntington National Bank in Columbus, Ohio.
+She came back to school to pursue her life-time goal and work on her PhD in Economics at University of Notre Dame in fall of 2013.

 Jianyu Lu graduated Cum Laude with a B.S. in Economics and a B.A. in Mathematics and Spanish from the University of Washington in Seattle.
 His research interests lie in International Trade and Macroeconomics.